redmist328/APCodec16_speech_infer/README.md

 ## Description
-The model is trained on public speech datasets (maybe not works well on audio).
+The model is trained on public speech datasets at 16 kHz(maybe not works well on audio).

 ## Requirements
 Follow this [txt](https://github.com/redmist328/APCodec16_speech_infer/tree/main/requirements.txt).